Rotator Cuff Strain

 - Regain pain-free shoulder range of motion.

-- Improve the strength of the rotator cuff muscles in positions of increased challenge.
+- Improve the strength of the rotator cuff muscles.

-- Coordinate the increased mobility and strength of the rotator cuff into climbing specific movements.
+- Coordinate rotator cuff strength into climbing specific movements.

 Recommended Rehab Tools

-The Rock Rehab Programs were built specifically for rock climbers.
-It is for this reason that any tool that is used in the program can either be bought as a rehabilitation tool or created from retired climbing equipment or household items.
+The Rock Rehab Protocols were built specifically for rock climbers.
+It is for this reason that any tool that is used in the protocol can either be bought as a rehabilitation tool or created from retired climbing equipment or household items.
 If you use retired climbing equipment or household items, it will be referenced in the videos as a “dirtbag substitution.”
-Below you will see a list of rehabilitation tools recommended for the Rotator Cuff Strain Program.
+Below you will see a list of rehabilitation tools recommended for the Rotator Cuff Strain Protocol.

 If you would like to purchase any of the rehab tools, you can find them in the links below: